Four-Session Self-Paced Webinar Series

 This four-part discussion series offers participants a unique opportunity to engage directly with the authors of Sensory Pathways to Healing from Trauma, a pioneering book that explores how trauma impacts the brain's sensory systems and the role of sensory-based interventions in recovery.

-Each session will focus on specific chapters of the book, beginning with an introduction by the authors and followed by a community-driven discussion.
-Participants are encouraged to read the chapters in advance and submit questions to guide the conversation.
+Each session focuses on specific chapters of the book, beginning with an introduction by the authors and community-driven discussion.
+Participants are encouraged to read the chapters along with each session.

 Author-Led Conversations: Explore key sections of the book enriched by author insights, practical takeaways, and questions from the community.